kutaxoff/ngx-mat-queue-bar/README.md

 Stack snackbars on top of one another.
 Display multiple snackbars at once.

-This library is a forked copy of [NgxQueueBar](https://github.com/ANovokmet/NgxQueueBar) with updated dependencies and added support for snackbars opened from component
+This library is a forked copy of [NgxQueueBar](https://github.com/ANovokmet/NgxQueueBar) with updated dependencies, added support for snackbars opened from component, maximum number of snackbars configuration and others.

 NgxQueueBar is basically a copy of [MatSnackBar](https://github.com/angular/components/tree/master/src/material/snack-bar), with some key methods changed.
 Because of this you can use it using the API identical to MatSnackBar one.